 - Day 5: To be avoided at all costs unless it is an emergency

-Important statistic: Shipments within 24-48 hours statistically reduce "Not received" disputes related to buyer impatience by 60%.
+Important statistic: Shipments within 24-48 hours statistically reduce "Not received" shipping disputes related to buyer impatience by 60%.
 For valuable items, fast shipping is also a sign of reliability.

 How to Properly Package a Vinted Parcel?
 Safety & Professional Standards